Emoni Bates: Sophomore season

 For his sophomore season, Bates transferred to Eastern Michigan, his hometown college team, after also considering Michigan, Arkansas, Seton Hall, DePaul and Louisville.
 Before the season, on September 19, 2022, he was suspended by the team after being arrested on gun charges in the previous day.
 Bates was reinstated on October 13 following a plea deal that would lead to the charges being dropped.
-He did not play in the team's season opener against Wayne State for undisclosed reasons.
+He did not play in the team's season-opener against Wayne State for undisclosed reasons.
 On November 11, Bates made his debut for Eastern Michigan and led his team with 30 points in an 88–83 loss to Michigan.
-Against Toledo on January 24, Bates scored 29 straight points for Eastern Michigan in the 1st half.
-That was all he scored in that half, as he ended with 43 points in a 84-79 loss.
+Against Toledo on January 24, 2023, Bates scored 29 straight points for Eastern Michigan in the first half.
+That was all he scored in that half, as he ended with 43 points in a 84–79 loss.
+In 30 games at Eastern Michigan during the 2022–23 season, he averaged 19.2 points and 5.8 rebounds.
+He was named third-team All-MAC.
+On April 24, 2023, Bates entered his name in the 2023 NBA draft.

+Professional career

+Cleveland Cavaliers (2023–2025)

+Bates was selected with the 49th overall pick of the 2023 NBA draft by the Cleveland Cavaliers.
+On July 7, 2023, the Cavaliers signed him to a two-way contract.
+Under the terms of the deal, he split time between the Cavaliers and their NBA G League affiliate, the Cleveland Charge.

+On August 20, 2024, Bates signed another two-way contract with the Cavaliers.
+On October 7, Bates underwent arthroscopic surgery to repair a torn meniscus in his right knee.
+His recovery timetable was set at around one month.
+On April 13, 2025, Bates scored a career-high 25 points in Cleveland's regular season finale, a 126-118 double overtime loss to the Indiana Pacers.
+In 10 total appearances for the Cavaliers during the 2024–25 NBA season, Bates averaged 3.7 points, 0.7 rebounds, and 0.8 assists.

+On September 23, 2025, Bates signed an Exhibit 10 contract with the Philadelphia 76ers.